adityakankal2004/Wanderlust/README.md

 # Wanderlust
-This is wanderlust hotel booking that connects people who want to rent out their homes with people who are looking for accommodations.
+This is wanderlust hotel booking site that connects people who want to rent out their homes with people who are looking for accommodations.